 - 5.1.1 Application forms may be downloaded from the Authority's website.
 Applicants are strongly recommended to discuss their application with a member of the Licensing Team prior to formal submission.
 The Authority may reject applications which have not been completed correctly or contain insufficient information. - 5.1.2 The Authority will act in accordance with the section 182 Guidance with respect to- - when applications, notices, or relevant representations are 'given' i.e. submitted to the Authority - holding and deferring electronic applications - 5.1.3 The Act requires that applications for premises licences/club premises certificates or variations thereof are advertised in accordance with regulations.
 The Authority will need to be satisfied that the applicant has complied fully with these regulations and may request copies of notices and advertisements to verify that the application has been properly made.
-If an application has not been correctly advertised, the Authority are likely to reject the application.
+If an application has not been correctly advertised, the Authority is likely to reject the application.
 Further guidance on advertising applications is available on the Authority's website at www.northdevon.gov.uk/licensing - 5.1.4 When preparing applications, it is essential that applicants give full consideration to the nature of the premises, the locality in which a premises is situated, the potential risks involved in carrying out licensable activities and put in place measures which are appropriate for the promotion of the licensing objectives.
-(See also 7.5) - 5.1.5 Applicants and licence holders should ensure that they have due regard to any planning restrictions on the use of the premise when applying for a licence to avoid any enforcement action by a council officer.
+(See also 7.5) - 5.1.5 Applicants and licence holders should ensure that they have due regard to any planning restrictions on the use of the premises when applying for a licence to avoid any enforcement action by a council officer. - 5.1.6 The Licensing Authority has become aware of some concerning practices with persons not identified as a Premises Licence Holder or Designated Premises Supervisor (DPS) having 'control' over a licensed premises, and in effect running a premises 'behind the scenes'.
+This may be for reasons of criminality, for example whereby individuals may possess a relevant offence under the Licensing Act 2003 which would preclude them becoming a DPS.
+This Licensing Authority takes a very serious view of instances whereby it believes this to be the case.
+It will carefully consider representations and be supportive of the Police when genuinely exceptional circumstances exist.
+For example, whereby the Chief of Police cites that exceptional circumstances of a case are such that granting an application for a change of a DPS would undermine the crime prevention objective, and evidence exists of such, then it is highly likely that an application would meet refusal.